May 21, 2013

 _____ 9.
 Players Take the Field

 Referee may wish to have a short talk with both teams and/or allow one or two questions.
-Players are to be arranged in their half of the field of play prior to the scheduled kickoff time.
+Based on the coin toss, players are to be arranged in their half of the field of play prior to the scheduled kickoff time.

 _____ 10.
 Kickoff

-Kicking team – can’t cross midfield until a legal kickoff (ball forward) has taken place; kicker may not kick the ball twice.
+Kicking team – can’t cross midfield until a legal kickoff (ball moves) has taken place; kicker may be in other half of field and kick the ball backward; kicker may not kick the ball twice.

-Defending team – must be in its own half of the field and outside the center circle until the ball is properly kicked; players may not proceed on the Referee’s starting whistle alone.
+Defending team – must be in its own half of the field and outside the center circle until the ball is properly kicked; no players may proceed on the Referee’s starting whistle alone.

 _____ 11.
 Movement of Players